Statement of Faith: What I Believe

 I believe in the Holy Spirit, the person of God who dwells in believers to lead us into the good life God has always planned for us.

 I believe the Scripture is the word of God, beautiful for the mind and heart, and useful for life in Christ.
 I believe that God’s word is inspired and authoritative, that it tells the story of what it means to be truly human, from Creation to New Creation, and that the whole of Scripture points to Jesus.
 We study God’s word to meet God in it and to open our hearts to God’s way, because the Bible holds layer after layer of treasures for our lives.
-I believe God will faithfully meet us in prayer and in Scripture and in other practices of the faith, and that the Spirit of Jesus Christ will work in us to create true transformation which will begin now and be completed when he returns in glory.
+I believe God will faithfully meet us in prayer, in Scripture, and in other practices of the faith, and that the Spirit of Jesus Christ will work in us to create true transformation which will begin now and be completed when he returns in glory.

 Statement of Faith: How I Teach